g4s8/gophercon-sg-2023/site/content/home/1_intro.md

 ---

-### Good to know
+# Good to know

- - Go memory model
+ - Go memory model.
- - Go internal types data structure
+ - Go internal types data structure.
- - Garbage collector
- - A bit of runtime and compiler
+ - A bit about GC, runtime, compiler.

 {{%note%}}
 Allocating memory in a heap may affect latency because of GC.